xcart/xcart-docs/_pages/kb_en/general_setup/gdpr.md

 For this purpose it will be necessary to:
   *  Open the storefront while logged in as a store admin (make sure you are opening the storefront from a new IP to see the cookie pop-up)
   *  Hit the _Gear_ icon in the bottom left corner and activate **Labels editor** (make sure the _Highlight labels_ option is switched to ON).
-     You'll see the pop-up text highligheted.
+     You'll see the pop-up text highlighted.

      ![labels-editor.png]({{site.baseurl}}/attachments/ref_6VMSNqoq/labels-editor.png)